Lamangy/Cosmic-Clicker-v-0.1/README.md

 ---

 <p align="center">
-  Built with 💙 and 🌟 by Lamangy and AI
+  Built with 💙 and 🌟 by [Dein Name] and AI
 </p>